crowdfavorite-mirrors/wp-nextgen-gallery/readme.txt

 [ media id=6 width=320 height=240 plugins=revolt-1 ]<br>
 [ media id=3 width=320 height=240 plugins=rateit-2 ]<br>

+For more information, feel free to visit the official website for the NextGEN Gallery <a href="http://www.nextgen-gallery.com" target="_blank">WordPress Gallery Plugin</a>.

 == Frequently Asked Questions ==

 = Will NextGEN Gallery work with my theme? =

-Part of what makes NextGEN so popular is its flexibility - it works with the vast majority of premium and free themes, without requiring any coding.
+Part of what makes the NextGEN Gallery WordPress gallery plugin so popular is its flexibility - it works with the vast majority of premium and free themes, without requiring any coding.

 = Are the galleries flash based? =